WWF Royal Rumble 1993

 The Setup

-This was the first Rumble where the winner got a WWF title shot at WrestleMania after some disappointing PPV business performances leading to this.
-This also featured Razor Ramon’s first WWF title challenge on a PPV, after only being on TV for a little over seven months.
+This was the first Rumble where the winner earned a WWF title shot at WrestleMania, following disappointing PPV business metrics for the Rumble.
+This also featured Razor Ramon’s first and only WWF title challenge on a PPV, after only being on TV for a little over seven months.

 Business Notes

-VSplanet.com listed the show at 268,000 PPV buys, ranking in third place of the four WWF’s PPV that year, behind Wrestlemania and Summerslam.
+VSplanet.com listed the show at 268,000 PPV buys, ranking third among the five WWF PPVs that year, behind Wrestlemania and Summerslam.
 They also ranked second in the five Rumble PPVs until that point, trailing the 1991 version, headlined by the show’s first-ever WWF title match, Ultimate Warrior defending against Sgt.
 Slaughter (440k PPV buys).
-Overall, while a pretty low number by their previous boom standards for a PPV, it had to be somewhat encouraging to know the show did better than the prior year, when the winner of the Rumble won the title, guaranteeing a new WWF champion (260,000 buys).
+Overall, while a pretty low number by their previous boom standards for a PPV, it had to be somewhat encouraging to know the show did better than the prior year, when the Rumble winner won the title, guaranteeing a new WWF champion (260k buys).

 Prowrestlinghistory.com has an attendance of 16,000 for a $187,000 gate in their PPV debut in Sacramento.